 Governmental transparency has become a major policy initiative in countries around the world.
 Even in areas that are notoriously opaque, such as trade negotiations, there is increasing pressure to open up the policy process to the public.
 Transparency has been posited to accomplish everything from reducing corruption, to improving public policy, to increasing trust in government.
+Most relevant for our work, transparency has been argued as a means to disciplining governments and limiting the overuse of tax abatements.
 Does transparency really accomplish these goals?